-If you're in the process of tidying up and organizing your home, you'll probably come across some items you want to get rid of, but you're not quite sure how to do so.
+If you're tidying up and organizing your home, you'll probably come across some items you need to get rid of.
 Here's a look at how to dispose of some of those hard-to-get-rid-of items.

 Mattress and Box Springs

-When it comes to getting rid of household cleaners, follow label directions.
-If there are no directions, here’s a rule of thumb, according to the EPA:
+When getting rid of household cleaners, follow label directions.
+If there are no directions, here’s a rule of thumb, according to the Environmental Protection Agency (EPA):

-- If it’s a product that you mix with water, it can be disposed of down the drain with running water.
+- If it’s a product you mix with water, dispose of it down the drain with the water running.

-- Solid products, such as scouring pads, can be thrown out in the trash.
+- Solid products, such as scouring pads, can be thrown in the trash.

-- For products such as oven cleaners and furniture polish, call the toll-free number on the label and ask.
+- For products such as oven cleaners and furniture polish, never throw them down the drain.
+Call the toll-free number on the label and ask how to proceed.

-Battery maker Duracell notes that if you live in an area with a recycling or collection program, contact them about their rules for battery recycling.
+Battery maker Duracell notes that if you live in an area with a recycling or collection program, contact them about their rules for battery disposal or recycling.
 Never dispose of large numbers of batteries at one time, and don’t mix batteries with other recyclable items.
-Here’s the proper way to get rid of 12 hazardous household items safely.

-Never flush unused medications down the toilet.
-To get used of unwanted or unused medications, the FDA recommends looking for local disposal options.
-Many communities periodically offer take-back events that allow you to drop off medications that officials will safely dispose of.
+Many communities periodically offer take-back events that let you drop off medications to be safely disposed of.
 Some cities and pharmacies also have fixed drop-box locations.
 To find an authorized collector in your community, visit takebackday.dea.gov.

-The World Health Organization says millions of people in low- and middle-income countries don’t have access to basic health services, including eye care.
-If you have old eyeglasses to get rid of, contact your local Lions Club.
+The World Health Organization says millions of people in low- and middle-income countries lack basic health services, including eye care.
+If you have old eyeglasses, contact your local Lions Club.
 They collect eyeglasses and get them to people around the world who need them.
-You’ll likely be able to find a drop-off location not far from where you live.
-This is the best way to remove scratches from your eyeglasses.
+You’ll likely find a drop-off location not far from where you live.

 Used Motor Oil

-Used motor oil is illegal to throw in the trash!
 Take your used oil to an oil change facility that accepts it, or to a household waste recycling facility near you.
-Mobile says that whatever option you choose, it’s always a good idea to call ahead first to make sure the facility is currently accepting used motor oil.
-Learn how to change your car’s oil yourself.
+Regardless of the option you choose, Mobil suggests calling ahead first to make sure the facility will accept used motor oil.

-Used linens, including towels, blankets and sheets, are often put to good use at animal shelters and Animal Humane Society locations.
+If your used linens are torn and tattered or you’re having trouble finding places to store them, donate them.
+Used linens like towels, blankets and sheets are often put to good use at animal shelters and Animal Humane Society locations.
 Check with your local animal shelter to see if your old linens can be donated.
-More tips on how to get rid of stuff you don’t need.